 If left untreated, this can lead to serious complications for both the mother and baby (12).

 Listeria is a serious infection that may result from the consumption of contaminated food or water.
 Fever is one of the earliest symptoms of listeria.
 Other signs include muscle ache, nausea, and diarrhea.
-The infection can spread to the nervous system if not treated promptly and may cause loss of balance, headache, stiff neck, confusion, and convulsions.
+The infection can spread to the nervous system if not treated promptly and may cause loss of balance, headache, stiff neck, confusion, and convulsionsi XMedical condition in which the body's muscles contract violently and involuntarily due to abnormal electrical activity in the brain. .
 Not all cases of listeria cause harm to the unborn child, but in some, there is the risk of miscarriage, premature delivery, severe infection in the newborn, and even stillbirth (13).

 - Fifth Disease Or Parvovirus B19